About the program

 The Research School will offer the students education and training to make sure that they have the necessary skills to conduct state of the art research.
 Teaching will be provided by national and international experts.
 The SciLifeLab Training Hub is closely linked to the research school and provides additional training.
 Find out more

-Students in the Research School will also be provided with networking opportunities, both as a part of the RS curricula (annual retreats), and as part of the DDLS program, such as the DDLS annual conference and Research Area symposia.
+Students in the Research School will also be provided with networking opportunities, both as a part of the RS curriculum (annual retreats), and as part of the DDLS program, such as the DDLS annual conference and Research Area symposia.
 They will meet fellow PhD students and post-docs as well as national and international prominent researchers from both academia and industry.

 The Research School will have an annual admission of PhD students for both the academia and the industry.
 From 2026 postdocs will also be admitted to the school.
 The positions will be announced here